The Commonplace

 Claims (5)

 The Indian government believes that artificial intelligence (AI) will play an important role in India’s continued economic growth, both through its contribution to productivity in the private sector and through smarter and more data-led government.
-Fiscal And Macroeconomic positive high perceived contribution of AI to economic growth (private-sector productivity and data-led government effectiveness)
+Fiscal And Macroeconomic positive perceived contribution of AI to economic growth (private-sector productivity and data-led government effectiveness)

 Descriptive: government belief that AI will contribute to private-sector productivity and smarter, data-led government